gorlug/static-typescript-translate-app/projects/static-typescript-translate/README.md

 This lib is a TranslateLoader for the [@ngx-translate/core](https://github.com/ngx-translate/core) lib.
 It loads the translations from a class inside a TypeScript file.
-This will allow you to have code completion of the translate keys inside your keys if set up like this:
+This will allow you to have code completion of the translate keys inside your code if set up like this:

 A full working example is provided here with this repo.